 Scheduling also gives you more visibility into your messaging over time.
 When you can look at all of your posts across platforms for the coming weeks, it’s easier to ensure that you’re varying your content.
 Plus, when you plan ahead, you have more time to pop in on different platforms for real-time engagement.

-Authentic social media for small business is esssential
+Authentic social media for small business is essential

 By now, you know that having a social media presence is important, but you have to go beyond just showing up.
-Social media for small business thrives on authenticity and consistency.
+Social media for small businesses thrives on authenticity and consistency.

 “Social media is a totally invaluable channel for us,” Eickenhorst says.
 “Before I joined the company, Steve let the creativity part of social media slide.
 It wasn’t authentic, and business fell away.”